gussamer/qfpm/README.md

 #### Setup FFLIB commons sample code with dependancies

+This example demonstates facilitating two layers of dependancies required to get started with the fflib apex common sample code library.
+The sample code requries the fflib apex commons library which intern is dependant on the fflib apex mocks library.
+With example npm packages for both the commons and mocks published publicly to npm, qfpm is able to install all dependancies via soap to avoid source tracking and then push the sample code for work tracked in the scratch org.

 1. Navigate to the [fflib sample code](https://github.com/apex-enterprise-patterns/fflib-apex-common-samplecode)
 1. Clone the repo locally
     ```bash